I don't know about you, but I want to become more like Jesus.

 Becoming more like Jesus isn't an overnight event, even after we're born again.
 No, it's a lifelong struggle.
 We grudgingly give up ourselves a bit at a time.

 We couldn't make these changes on our own.
-We have to turn control over to God.
+We have to turn control over to the Holy Spirit.
 Even in our pain, though, we can see that everything we're losing is being replaced by something so much better.

 We want God to make us more like Jesus up to the very moment we